It’s no doubt that iPhone stuck on the apple logo is the most annoying thing in using Apple device.

 Question 2: "My iPhone keeps showing the apple logo and turning off.
 I am so sad.
 How can I fix it? --Marice0812

-In fact, all this question is about iPhone stuck on apple logo.
+In fact, all this question is about iPhone is stuck on the apple logo during update.

 And in this guide, I’m going to show you everything you need to fix this apple issue.